syncfusion-content/maui-docs/MAUI/UIKit/maui-ui-designs.md

 # Syncfusion® .NET MAUI UI Designs

-The .NET MAUI Essential® UI Kit offers a collection of 87 screens, organized into 18 versatile categories, designed to streamline your design process and elevate your user interface creations.
+The .NET MAUI Essential® UI Kit offers a collection of **87 screens**, organized into **18 versatile categories**, designed to streamline your design process and elevate your user interface creations.

 ## Forms